-The arc doesn’t imply that characters will always be richer, smarter, or get the girl at the end.
-Perhaps a greedy person would end up in jail for embezzlement or an impulsive lover would end up murdered at the hands of an angry husband.
+The arc doesn’t imply that characters will always be richer, smarter, or get the girl or boy at the end.
+Perhaps a greedy person would end up in jail or an impulsive lover would end up murdered at the hands of an angry husband.
 Who knows.
 Shit happens in life and the movies.

 Positive and Negative Arcs